ABOUT

 Mayor Richard T. Bissen Jr. serves as the ninth Mayor of the County of Maui, bringing more than three decades of public service, deep cultural connections, and a strong commitment to community-centered leadership.
 A lifelong resident of Maui Nui and former Chief Judge of the Second Circuit Court, his leadership priorities focus on securing housing for kamaʻāina, enhancing community well-being, ensuring water access, strengthening infrastructure, bolstering emergency preparedness and protecting cultural and natural resources.

 Guided by his philosophy of collective kuleana (shared responsibility), Mayor Bissen played a pivotal role in Maui’s recovery after the 2023 wildfires, creating the County of Maui Office of Recovery and securing $1.6 billion in federal disaster relief for housing and infrastructure.
 He established the Lahaina Advisory Team to elevate the voices of everyday heroes shaping Maui’s future and led a culturally grounded recovery plan that reflects local values and preserves Maui’s heritage.
 Through the Holomua Kākou initiative, he expanded government transparency and engagement, bringing County leadership and services to remote communities.
-He also participated in the creation of the East Maui Water Authority to ensure community-based management of Maui’s vital water resources.
+He also works alongside the state’s Department of ʻŌiwi Resources on issues where cultural stewardship and county responsibilities intersect, ensuring Native Hawaiian priorities remain part of Maui’s planning and land-use conversations.

 Before becoming mayor, he served in several key leadership roles, including Maui County Prosecuting Attorney, First Deputy Attorney General, and Acting Director of the State Department of Public Safety.
 He was a founding member of Maui’s Drug Court program and was the Second Circuit’s first Mental Health Court judge, championing a compassionate, holistic approach to justice.